cyborgway-org/cyborgway-org/README.md

 ## Donating

 Your donations support our Organization and our mission.
+You can donate using any assets available for our [Stellar account](https://stellar.expert/explorer/public/account/GDSUUDRGLKPFMTROF7SPXJHK7SNS4JNAQ6JJ7WMGHNCSCIIKDOY4MWEX).

+## Investing

+Invest using our investment [CWC Stellar asset](https://stellar.expert/explorer/public/account/CWC-GDSUUDRGLKPFMTROF7SPXJHK7SNS4JNAQ6JJ7WMGHNCSCIIKDOY4MWEX) while supporting our Organization and our mission.

+CWC are crypto-shares in the form of investment fund assets that you can purchase if you want to support its activities and have your own stake of the fund.

+The top 20 shareholders automatically become members of the Fund's Board of Directors, participating in the formulation and adoption of all decisions, including the collaborative management of this asset.

 ## Feedback